Client Installation

 PostLab Local is a special version of PostLab that only works with local GitLab servers.

-The latest PostLab Local release is available here under [Local]
+The latest PostLab Local release .

 Before launching the PostLab Local client on your Mac...